6 Min Read

 Answers to all these perplexing questions will help you devise a successful PMI strategy.
 Let’s start.

-What Are Preventive Maintenance Inspections?
+What Is Preventive Maintenance Inspection?

 Preventive Maintenance Inspection, shortly known as PMI, is a systematic process of evaluating the equipment’s current condition to pinpoint the impending performance deficiencies and hints of degradation.
 The ultimate goal is to prevent the equipment and assets from breaking down and keep them running at maximum efficiency all year round.